David S. Chartier

 - Representing the Unsecured Creditors’ Committee in the bankruptcy of a major auto dealership, including the auction liquidation of its assets to the benefit of creditors.

 - Litigation of a statutory action to intervene in probate proceedings and obtain payment for a creditor of an heir in Milwaukee County Circuit Court.

-Over the years, David has helped coordinate KMKSC’s efforts to improve and protect the rights of creditors through the introduction of and support of legislative action.
+Over the years, David has helped coordinate KMK’s efforts to improve and protect the rights of creditors through the introduction of and support of legislative action.
 Some examples of such initiatives include: